Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

         EndSubSection
     EndSection

-Whatever you choose for the "Virtual" screen resolution near the bottom of the file, this resolution will be the maximum size image that ParaView can render.
+Your choice for the "Virtual" screen resolution, located near the bottom of the file, will become the maximum size image that ParaView can render.
 You may want to increase the resolution accordingly.

 ## ParaView

-This section of the document describes how to get all the pieces necessary to deploy ParaViewWeb on the instance, including getting ParaView, the documentation, as well as the ParaViewData repository.
+This section of the document describes how to acquire all of the pieces necessary to deploy ParaViewWeb on the instance, including ParaView, the documentation, and the ParaViewData repository.

     $ cd /home/ec2-user/
     $ mkdir ParaView